tgvashworth/ServiceWorker-Polyfill/README.md

 ## Contributing

-The TODO files contains what need to be done.
-I'll be submitted this as issues too.
-Please do add your own issues or submit PRs!
+Add an issue or submit a PR or two!

-If you're adding a "class" not from the spec, please prefix it with an underscore.
+If you're adding a "class" *not* from the spec, please prefix it with an underscore.